Robert Chapman Wood

 - Doctor of Business Admin, Boston Univ, 2000

 Robert Chapman Wood studies how leaders make successful innovation possible in large human systems of all kinds.
-Selected publications are available by clicking the "Research & Scholarly Publications" link above.
+Selected publications are available by clicking the "Research & Scholarly Activities" link above.

 Professor Wood teaches Global Management, Strategic Management, and Strategic Thinking.
 His sections of Managing in the Global Economy (Business 202) examine how today's global systems of business got to be as they are and what we need to do so they can work for us, for investors, and for the peoples and natural environments of the countries where they operate.
 To understand this, we look at the rules of the game in different parts of the world and different times in recent history.
 We show how people have changed and are changing the rules, and how that in turn transforms the world.

 Wood's sections of the Strategic Thinking (Business 290) and Strategic Management courses (Business 189) emphasize how successful managers create and manage unique capabilities and competences.
 Here, we examine the rules of the game both inside the firm and in the marketplace.
 With something unique, companies can serve customers, stockholders, and employees better.